Tooth Fairy 101: When the fairy does not show.

 To Keep the Tooth or Toss it?

-People are actually keeping and paying to store their children’s teeth.
-(Reread that; I will wait.)
 Like the umbilical cord, there are precious stem cells inside of these teeth.
-While science has not figured out just what to do with these cells, it is indisputably true that they are a precious commodity.
+While science has not figured out just what to do with these cells, it seems true that they may be precious commodity.
 Prices can range from $850 to $1,750 with annual storage fees averaging $120.
-We will still be tossing the teeth and placing that money in college funds (or spending it on a trip to Disney World, whatever – don’t judge us.)